Liangyu5wu/Liangyu5wu.github.io/README.md

 ## About

-A personal academic website showcasing research interests, publications, projects, and professional experience in experimental particle physics and astro-particle physics.
+A personal academic website showcasing research interests, publications, projects, and professional experience in experimental particle physics.

 ## Built With